ktarbet/ktarbet.github.io/horse/valdez.md

   * when you are asked to change direction listen carefully if you are to conntiue at the same wallk or trot.
   * when changing direction turn your horse into the center (this keeps you eye on the judge)
   * backing up a horse keep your eyes forward on the judge or ring steward.
+  * reverse means to reverse and stop   reverse at the trot, walk,etc means to keep gait at the reverse and keep going
+  * legs back, shoulders back, head up, ect. should be seen at all times watch posture in transitions
+  * when backing pull to your belly button keep posture
+  * if riding with one hand keep your hand on your thigh or in a fist in front of your belly button
+  * he's used incorrect lead for tiebreaker at anohter fair so practice both- well trained horses can do both.
+  * take your time make smooth tranistions
+  * no jerking on reins be fair to your horse
+  * you can't take 1-2 more steps after told to stop because it looks smoother.

-When the saddles were put on Valdez started with lessons on mounting and dismounting.
+  * to stop don't lean back but you can drop your spine When the saddles were put on Valdez started with lessons on mounting and dismounting.
 He showed a trick for shorter riders -- you can scrap a little pile of sand to give you the two inch boost you may need to reach your stirupps.
 When a competition is very close a Jude may use something like mounting and dismouting to find first place.

 ## Reining

  How do you paint a pretty picture in reining?
 Have nice balance when riding a pattern.
 Always start to the right unless told otherwise.
 If the first half of a symetrical pattern is a large circle make the second half the same.
 Watch for lead changes they are required in western riding.
 Make that change in the center or middle of the pattern.
-Correct a wrong lead.
+Correct a wrong lead. slow and right is better than fast and wrong.

   tips:
    * be very calculated